 Main content starts here.

 As well as being Japan's oldest zoo, the Ueno Zoological Gardens (or simply Ueno Zoo) has achieved legendary status in Japan for its giant pandas and success at breeding them.
-Besides the pandas, you'll have the opportunity to see an extensive collection of animal species, from Sumatran tigers and Indian lions to western lowland gorillas, South American tapirs and polar bears.
+Besides the giant pandas, you'll have the opportunity to see an extensive collection of animal species, from Sumatran tigers and Indian lions, to western lowland gorillas, South American tapirs, and polar bears.

-Home to over 3,000 animals from 400 different species, Ueno Zoo is Japan's oldest zoo, founded in 1882.
+Home to over 2,500 animals from 350 different species, Ueno Zoo is Japan's oldest zoo, founded in 1882.
 The zoo, attached to the north of Ueno Park, is split into two sections, a west and east park with varying collections of animals.
-The two areas are connected by a short monorail.
+The two areas are connected by a bridge.